damianoneill/terraform-aws-ecs/README.md

 }
 ```

-An interesting terraform configuration in the ./ecr.tf is the use of a terraform function([toset](https://www.terraform.io/docs/language/functions/toset.html)) to generate a set populated with the dynamic list of repositories url's.
+An interesting terraform snippet in the ./ecr.tf is the use of a terraform function([toset](https://www.terraform.io/docs/language/functions/toset.html)) to generate a set populated with the dynamic list of repositories url's.

 ```terraform
 output "ecr_repository_images" {